 Root Canal Treatment

-At Bear Creek Family Dental in Lakewood, CO, Dr. Gregory Bauer can perform a root canal to relieve pain and preserve your tooth.
+At Bear Creek Family Dental in Lakewood, CO, Dr. Gregory Bauer can perform a root canal to relieve pain and save your tooth.

 Treatment Is Virtually Painless AND CAN PREVENT TOOTH LOSS